iAvoe/Manual-Subnetting-Notes/README.md

     128.0.0.0	127.255.255.255	/1
     000.0.0.0	255.255.255.255	/0

-    Find the subnet to cover the minimal amount of hosts supported here Static Routing should be called as reverse-gateway, remember this.
+    Find the minimal subnet to cover the maximum amount of hosts supported here Static Routing should be called as reverse-gateway, remember this.

 ## Step 2 - Where to compute